the-turing-way/the-turing-way/testing.md

 *blog to look at https://www.software.ac.uk/resources/guides/testing-your-software?_ga=2.39233514.830272891.1552653652-1336468516.1531506806*

-  It is important to provide documentation that describes how to run the tests.
-This should cover subjects such as whether a database or a web server is needed and, if so, how should it be configured?
-Ideally, you would provide scripts to set up and configure any resources that the developer needed.
-This way, you could provide a test code or script that, for example, configures and populates a database needed for the test.
-Automation further minimises the work a developer must do before being able to run your tests and allows them to check their changes quickly and easily.
+  It is important to provide documentation that describes how to run the tests, both for yourself in case you come back to a project in the future, and for anyone else that may wish to build upon or peproduce your work.
+This documentation should also cover subjects such as

+- Any resources e.g. test dataset files that are required
+- Any configuration/settings adjustments needed to run the tests
+- What software (such as [testing frameworks](#Use_a_testing_framework)) need to be installed

+Ideally, you would provide scripts to set up and configure any resources that are needed.

+### Test realistic cases

+Make the cases you test as realistic as possible.
+If for example, you have dummy data to run tests on then make that data as similar as possible to your actual data.
+If your actual data is messy with a lot of null values, so should your test dataset be.

 <a name="Use_a_testing_framework"></a>
 ### Use a testing framework

 There are tools available to make writing and running tests easier, these are known as testing frameworks.
-Find one you like, learn about hte features it offers, and make use of them.
+Find one you like, learn about the features it offers, and make use of them.
+Common testing frameworks (and the languages they apply to) include:

+-Language agnostic
+  - CTest
+    - Test runner for executables, bash scripts, etc...
+    - Great for legacy code hardening
+- C++
+  - Catch
+  - CppTest
+  - Boost::Test
+  - google-test
+- C
+  - all C++ frameworks
+  - Check
+  - CUnit
+- Python
+  - pytest, branched off of nose (recommended)
+  - nose includes test discovery, coverage, etc
+  - unittest comes with standard python library
+- R unit-tests
+  - RUnit
+  - svUnit (works with SciViews GUI)
+- Fortran unit-tests:
-  - *test realistic cases.*
+  - funit
-  - *Tools available to help with tests.
-Find one you like and use it*
+  - pfunit(works with MPI)

+### Aim to have a good code coverage

+As [mentioned](#Write_tests_any_tests) any tests are an improvement over no tests.

   - *Aim to have a good code coverage.
 Something's better than nothing*
   - *Defensive programming (e.g. test inputs are the right type, not applicable in static type languages, sanity checks.)*
   - *Use mocking where appropriate*